Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 See also Tent stitch

 A style of counted thread embroidery using two colours of thread on a white or natural background.
-The motifs are unworked but are outlined in double running stitch, the background is filled in with cross stitch.Assisi Work - click to enlarge
+The motifs are unworked but are outlined in double running stitch, the background is filled in with cross stitch.Assisi Work This originated in Northern Italy.

 Work a stitch diagonally across two intersections, make a second stitch in the same place but leave a loop of thread.
 A knitting needle can be used to gauge the length of the loop.
 Then complete the cross and bring needle out again down and to the right across two intersections ready to start the next stitch.